 The age-distribution of sublegal (less than 32 inches, 81.3 cm; U32) Pacific halibut captured by the FISS is used as a means to approximate the Pacific halibut comprising commercial discard mortality associated with the directed commercial fishery (Stewart and Hicks 2019).
 These discards, of which a portion are assumed to subsequently die, occur primarily due to the minimum size limit.
 The 2022 FISS data show a protracted age distribution, particularly for males (Figures 13-14).
-Sublegal females are present in appreciable numbers from roughly age 5 to 10, and sublegal males from 7 to well beyond age 15 in some years.
-An increase in sublegal males of ages 5-7 over 2018-2022 may be related to the strength of the 2012 year-class as well as increased size at age for younger fish over this period.
+Sublegal females are present in appreciable numbers from roughly age 6 to 11, and sublegal males from 6 to well beyond age 15 in some years.
+IPHC Regulatory Areas 2A-2C all had the largest proportion of sublegal females at age 7, which would represent the 2016 year class, for which there is little other information (but see recreational age data below).
 The protracted age structure of fish below the 32" (81.3 cm) minimum size limit illustrates the effects of wide variability in size-at-age: some fish from each cohort reaching the minimum size limit by age 6, and others (particularly males) many years later.
-The 2014 year-class (at age 8) currently represents the most numerically abundant sublegal Pacific halibut.